idris-ghamid/idris-ghamid/README.md

 ## 🧭 About

-I focus on designing and building production-grade systems with a strong emphasis on:
+I design and build production-grade systems with a focus on:

 - Clean architecture
 - Scalability & performance
 - Developer experience (DX)